 What are corticosteroids or steroids?

-Corticosteroids or steroids simulate cortisol, an anti-inflammatory hormone produced by the adrenal glands which are situated on top of the kidneys.
+Corticosteroids or steroids are a type of medication that simulate cortisol, an anti-inflammatory hormone produced by the adrenal glands which are situated on top of the kidneys.

 Why are they used?